jonthorell/PirateIsland/README.md

 the code.
 The key needs to be found before it can be used so it has the key-value "visible": False set.
 If one plays the game as the user will see it (or indeed, setting it to true at start) the logic works as expected.

+3. Many strings were too long to display properly without overflow.
+Fixed by adding \n at strategic places to hardcode the length for a terminal 80 columns wide.

+4. When examin the skeleton twice, the second time a blank string was printed.
+Was a mistake when fixing the overflow problem so the variable was accidentally set to null.

 More to be added

 # Remaining bugs